7 Smoothie Solutions: Improve Your Blender Game with These Tips

 There’s no shame in using a spatula to mix up the ingredients halfway through a blend.

-Scrape down the sides using a stiff plastic blender (softer rubber and silicone should generally be avoided since you risk tearing them on the blades, but they can be used as well if you’re careful).
-If your appliance came with a tamper tool, it’s perfect for this job.
+Scrape down the sides using a stiff plastic blender.
+Softer rubber and silicone should generally be avoided since you risk tearing them on the blades, but they can be used as well if you’re careful.

-Add a splash more liquid the mix appears to be on the thick side at this point, and you’re back in business, on your way to a perfect final product.
+Add a splash of more liquid if the mix appears to be on the thick side at this point, and you’re back in business, on your way to a perfect final product.

 7. Make the Switch